rangle/ngCourse2/handout/project-setup/webpack.md

 Webpack solves these problems by providing a common interface to integrate all of these tools and that allows us to streamline our workflow and avoid complexity.

 ## Installation

-The easiest way to include webpack is through npm.
-This is how we've included it - along with a couple of other packages that it involves.
-The following packages should be a part of your devDependencies:
+The easiest way to include webpack and its plugins is through NPM and save it to your `devDependencies`:

 ```bash
 npm install -D webpack ts-loader html-webpack-plugin tslint-loader